CMSgov/ab2d-sample-client-python/README.md

 #### Verify python and pip work from the command prompt on Windows

-1. Select the the Windows icon (likely in the bottom left of your window)
+1. Select the Windows icon (likely in the bottom left of your window)

 1. Type the following in the search text box